chaoss/metrics/activity-metrics/mailing-lists-messages-contributors-new.md

 # New Contributors on the email list

 ## 1. Description
-What is the number of persons posting messages in mailing lists for the first time?
+The number of people posting messages in mailing lists for the first time

 ## 2. Use Cases